 - Anchorage: a secure point of attachment for equipment such as lifelines, lanyards, deceleration devices, and rope descent systems. - Arresting Force: the amount of force that the fall protection system and the person attached to the system will experience as generated by the deceleration device. - Authorized: employee who the employer assigns to perform a specific type of duty or allows in a specific location or area. - Cage: an enclosure mounted on the side rails of a fixed ladder or fastened to a structure behind the fixed ladder that is designed to surround the climbing space of the ladder.
 A cage also is called a "cage guard" or "basket guard." - Carrier: the track of a ladder safety system that consists of a flexible cable or rigid rail attached to the fixed ladder or immediately adjacent to it. - Combination ladder: a portable ladder that can be used as a stepladder, extension ladder, trestle ladder, or stairway ladder.
 The components of a combination ladder also may be used separately as a single ladder. - Equivalent: alternative designs, equipment, materials, or methods that the employer can demonstrate will provide an equal or greater degree of safety for employees compared to the designs, equipment, materials, or methods specified in this subpart. - Extension ladder: a non-self-supporting portable ladder that is adjustable in length. - Failure: a load refusal, breakage, or separation of component parts.
 A load refusal is a point at which the ultimate strength of a component or object is exceeded. - Fall hazard: any condition on a walking-working surface that exposes an employee to a risk of harm from a fall on the same level or to a lower level. - Fall protection: any equipment, device, or system that prevents an employee from falling from an elevation or mitigates the effect of such a fall. - Fixed ladder: a ladder with rails or individual rungs that are permanently attached to a structure, building, or equipment.
-Fixed ladders include individual-rung ladders, but not ship stairs, step bolts, or manhole steps. - Guardrail system: a barrier erected along an unprotected or exposed side, edge, or other walking/working surface areas to prevent employees from falling to a lower level. - Handrail: a rail used to provide employees with a handhold for support. - Hoist area: any elevated access opening to a walking-working surface through which equipment or materials are loaded or received.
+Fixed ladders include individual-rung ladders, but not ship stairs, step bolts, or manhole steps. - Guardrail system: a barrier erected along an unprotected or exposed side, edge, or other walking/working surface areas to prevent employees from falling to a lower level. - Handrail: a rail used to provide employees with a handhold for support.

-DATE REVIEWED: DATE UPDATED: CLASSIFICATION & LOCATION: PAGE: July 9, 2021 July 9, 2021 General Safety, Occupational Safety T:\Documentation\EHS-Manual\7.9FallProtection.docx 12 of 14
+DATE REVIEWED: DATE UPDATED: CLASSIFICATION & LOCATION: PAGE: 12 of 14 November 14, 2023 November 14, 2023 T:\Documentation\EHS-Manual\7.9FallProtection.docx